Seasonal Living

 A Note for All Doshas

-While Kapha season affects everyone, the impact varies by constitution:
+Kapha season affects everyone, but the impact varies by constitution.

-• Kapha types: Most affected — follow all recommendations above with extra attention
+• Kapha types: Most affected.
+Follow all the recommendations above, with extra attention.

-• Vata types: May actually feel better as cold, dry winter ends — still lighten diet slightly but maintain warmth and routine
+• Vata types: May actually feel better as cold, dry winter ends.
+Lighten the diet slightly but keep warmth and routine.

 The key is to listen to your body and adjust accordingly.
 Discover your dosha type to personalise these recommendations.